Prathamesh-Saraf/Articulated-Manipulator-ROS/README.md

 </div>

 ## Description
-In this work, Classical and Optimal controllers are desigened for a 3 DOF spherical workspace Arm in Simulink and Matlab, are deployed and simulated through ros_controls package on KUKA IIWA LBR7 in Gazebo simulator.
+In this work, classical, optimal, and force-based controllers are designed for a 3 DOF spherical manipulator in Matlab-Simulink.
+The controllers are deployed and verified on the KUKA IIWA LBR7 industrial manipulator in ROS-Gazebo simulator using the ros_controls package.
-Some intreseting results are seen in the comparison of these controllers for such a robotic manipulator.
+Some intreseting results are seen in the comparison of these controllers for the robotic manipulator.
-Results will be soon published in a research article.

 Controllers:
-- PID
-- LQR
+- Proportional Integral Derivative (PID)
+- Linear Quadratic Regulator (LQR)
-- Impedence
+- Impedence Control

 <div  align="center">